ArturoDent/find-and-transform/README.md

 -------------

 The `cursorMoveSelect` option takes any text as its value, including anything that resolves to text, like `$` or any variable.
 That text, which can be a result of a prior replacement, will be searched for after the replacement and the cursor will move there and that text will be selected.
-If you have `"isRegex": true` in your command/keybinding then the `cursorMoveSelect` will be interpreted as a regexp.  `matchCase` and `matchWholeWord` settings will be honored for both the `cursorMoveSelect` and `find` text.
+If you have `"isRegex": true` in your command/keybinding then the `cursorMoveSelect` will be interpreted as a regexp (as well as the `find`).  `matchCase` and `matchWholeWord` settings will be honored for both the `cursorMoveSelect` and `find` text.

 ```jsonc
 {